Where and when to see the northern lights in 2024

 During times of heightened solar activity, the aurora oval can expand more southern latitudes.
 The National Oceanic and Atmospheric Administration (NOAA) Space Weather Prediction Center maintains a detailed 30-minute aurora forecast where you can see the predicted extent of the auroral oval and the probability of auroras.
 The aurora borealis is visible most nights, weather permitting, within a band several hundred miles wide that's centered at about 66 degrees north — about the same latitude as the Arctic Circle.

 But geomagnetic storms, caused by coronal mass ejections (CME), can ramp up the northern lights considerably and make them visible over much wider areas.
-In early November 2023, for example, a powerful geomagnetic storm sparked auroras as far south as Greece and Turkey.
+In early May 2024, for example, a powerful geomagnetic storm sparked as far south as Florida, U.S. and northern India.
+Research suggests these were some of the strongest auroras in 500 years.

 Related: Aurora myths, legends and misconceptions